by Lovina 🐕🦺

 They had gone fishing.
 Choosing a location close to Orion's cabin they spent the majority of the morning on the beach.
 If truth be told, they spent more time frolicking in the water, basking in the sun, and making love then they did actually fishing.
 However, they did catch some fish, enough for dinner and even some to hang in the smokehouse.
 Her mouth started to water at the thought of the fish drying in the smokehouse.

-Just as she was about to suggest breakfast, a goat ran through the yard, the two neighbor boys close behind.
+Just as she had been about to suggest breakfast, a goat ran through the yard, the two neighbor boys close behind.
 Orion had pointed out the boys a few days back, when the two had wandered close to the boy's home while on one of their hunting forays.
 The family, of which the two boys were a part, lived approximately a mile from Orion.
 Their cabin was a bit larger than his and they had a few goats as well as a hound dog.
 Apparently one of the goats has decided to make a run for it.

 Orion chuckled.
 "You want to get breakfast while I help those two with that goat?"